Urbana, Maryland: 2000–2010

-The original Urbana community has been somewhat overshadowed by recent developments, such as the Villages of Urbana and the Urbana Highlands.
-These developments, begun in 1999, have swelled Urbana's population and put a strain on the community's school system, police force, and utilities.

 In 2006, the Urbana Regional Library and Senior Center opened on Amelung Street.
 The facility includes three floors and over 25000 sqft.

-Urbana has some of the highest quality ratings for Maryland's elementary, middle, and high schools.
 The diverse population was named "The 2009 Best Selling Community in Maryland".
-The community has two swimming pools, a new district park, plenty of tennis and basketball courts, and is close to the I-270 technology corridor.

 2010–present

 As of the 2010 census, Urbana had a population of 9,175 people, an increase from 622 residents in 2000.
-As of 2020, Urbana's population is about 11,800.
-Urbana has also steadily gained various shops and restaurants over the years and a new elementary school called Sugarloaf Elementary School.
-New townhouses and apartments have been built near the Urbana High School and several houses in the new Stone Barn Village development on the western side of the town.

 Geography

-Urbana is located in southeastern Frederick County, centered at the intersection of Maryland Routes 80 and 355.
-Interstate 270 forms the southwestern edge of the community, with access from Exit 26 (MD 80).
+Urbana is located in southeastern Frederick County.

 According to the U.S. Census Bureau, the Urbana CDP has a total area of 17.2 sqkm, of which 17.0 sqkm is land and 0.2 sqkm, or 0.95%, is water.

 Climate

 Urbana is part of the humid subtropical climate zone, with hot, humid summers, cool winters, and ample precipitation year-round.
 It is above the Fall Line, which gives it slightly lower year-round temperatures than cities to the south, such as Washington, D.C.

 On average, Urbana gets about 40 in of rain (April and May being the two rainiest months on average with nine days of rain each) and 25 in of snow per year.
 July is the warmest month, with an average high of approximately 86 F.

 The coldest month is January, with an average low of around 23 F. Urbana experiences rain an average of 112.6 days of the year.